dougli1sqrd/eric-off-the-rails/static/_posts/2024-04-01-vgaterm-intro-001.md

 Working on this project challenged me technologically at every step but I always felt like I could make progress.
 And when I did despair and feel overwhelmed by a problem I couldn't crack Seth would be there to help and together we'd make progress again.
 And likewise I would be there for Seth when he was stuck.
 For one of the first times I felt supported and heard in work.
 Our skills and outlooks complemented each other in a virtuous cycle.
 I could not have done this on my own, and together we made something and learned together which feels remarkable!

 I have more hope, after this experience, that I can find and cultivate more working relationships that are nurturing, where we learn from each other, and that allow us to tackle problems that we couldn't solve individually.
-Through community we can own and solve problems that colletively affect us.
+Through community we can own and solve problems that collectively affect us.

 This leads to how I began to change how I thought about open source and open hardware as Vgaterm was developed.
 Seth and I always wanted this to be open, but now I see us and our project as existing within and for the open source community and also in the greater maker and DIY community.
-Communities like knitters, gardeners, crafters, artists, DIY, home chefs and others all use a network of engaged and creative folks to pass around ideas to share - to collectively own the ideas of their particlar craft for anyone to learn.
+Communities like knitters, gardeners, crafters, artists, DIY, home chefs and others all use a network of engaged and creative folks to pass around ideas to share - to collectively own the ideas of their particular craft for anyone to learn.
 I've started to see technology in a similar light.

 I've realized that electronics and hardware and programming are just skills that someone can learn like any other, and that we, the community, can collectively own and build things that are important and useful - that we don't have to capitulate to huge corporations that want to collect our data, exploit workers, or monopolize the objects and services in our daily lives.
 It feels like a way to fight against the [enshittification](https://en.wikipedia.org/wiki/Enshittification) that represents the current era in tech today.
 These are concepts I'm still thinking about and working through, and I have Vgaterm to thank for helping me engage with these ideas.